yalland-ubi/yalland-docs/contracts-design.md

 - **Delegators** -  YST token holders, which elect Verifiers by voting, upgrade smart contracts and change their parameters.

 ## Tokens Overview
-- **Yalland ERC20 Token(YALL)** - ERC20 standard token with the following additional functions: balance caching per block, the ability to specify a note as an arbitrary line when the token transfer is performed, token transfer can be performed only between verified users and whitelisted smart contracts, compatibility with Gas Station Network(GSN), transfer fee.
+- **Yalland ERC20 Token(YALL)** - ERC20 standard token with the following additional functions: the ability to specify a note as an arbitrary line when the token transfer is performed, token transfer can be performed only between verified users and whitelisted smart contracts, compatibility with Gas Station Network(GSN), transfer fee.
 YALL has a limited supply.
 YALL is transferable between  different chains.
 For current implementation it’s initial created on xDAI chain and transferable to Ethereum mainnet and back via ETH-xDai Arbitrary Message Bridge.
 - **Yall ERC20 Staking Token(YST)** - ERC20 standard token with the following additional functions: balance caching per block.
 The main purpose of the token is the decentralized management of smart contracts of the system of universal basic income.
 Token has fixed supply.
 It’s initially created on Ethereum mainnet as a token of Aragon organisation.
 It can be staked.
 ## Program member verification